 The main cause of tumors in dogs’ airways is second-hand smoke.
 80% of canine nasal tumors are cancerous.
 A good thing about them is that they are seldom expansive and typically stay within their point of origin.

 However, nasal tumors tend to impair the nasal structure.
-As cancer progresses, so does the frequency of the sneezing and will eventually be accompanied by bloody discharge from the affected side of the nose.
+As cancer progresses, so does the frequency of sneezing, which will eventually be accompanied by bloody discharge from the affected side of the dog’s nose.

 Puppies can also have dental problems that may cause sneezing.
 This is especially true if they are teething as some puppies may experience more distress during this stage.